Monday, 25 June 2012

 They reached the play-offs, where they defeated Enfield Town at Champion Hill before being denied promotion yet again; this time losing the final 2-1 away to Bognor Regis Town.
 The 2017-18 season was to be dramatic on and off the pitch.

-On the pitch Hamlet were going well, but Meadow were making things difficult for the club by bringing in some draconian measures.
-One included trying to buy the club name and to stop them using it.
+On the pitch, Hamlet were going well, but Meadow were making things difficult for the club by bringing in some draconian measures.
+One included trying to buy the club name and stop them from using it.

-Dulwich Hamlet FC will compete in the National League South in the 2021-22 season.
+Dulwich Hamlet FC will compete in the Isthmian League Premier Division in the 2024-25 season.

 My visits